 - Investment cost of replacing the pipelines.
-The analysis should calculate these costs for the baseline replacement rate of cast iron pipes as identified by Step 1 of "Procedure for identification of most plausible baseline scenario". - Savings from reduction in natural gas losses.
-The expected value of the gas lost due to the physical leakages over the remaining life time of replaced cast iron pipes shall be calculated using the price that the distribution company expects to pay for the gas.
-Sensitivity analysis should vary the projected cost of gas to the distribution company to assess robustness of the results. - Savings in repair cost (i.e. the difference in maintenance cost of cast iron pipes and polyethylene pipes).
+The analysis should calculate these costs for the baseline replacement rate of cast iron pipes or steel pipes without cathodic protection as identified by Step 1 of "Procedure for identification of most plausible baseline scenario". - Savings from reduction in natural gas losses.
+The expected value of the gas lost due to the physical leakages over the remaining lifetime of replaced cast iron pipes shall be calculated using the price that the distribution company expects to pay for the gas.
+Sensitivity analysis should vary the projected cost of gas to the distribution company to assess robustness of the results. - Savings in repair cost (i.e. the difference in maintenance cost of cast iron pipes or steel pipes without cathodic protection and polyethylene pipes).